 Browse the shelves of any streetwear boutique and it won’t take long to find something sports-influenced.
 Baseball shirts, basketball jerseys, coaches’ jackets, boxing shorts, American football tops, hockey jerseys, polo shirts – the list of sporting pastimes to have been assimilated into street fashion goes on and on.
 There is, however, one notable exception.
 One conspicuous gap in the sportswear horizon that’s so glaring you could fit a large expanse of grass and two sets of goalposts in it.
-We’re talking, of course, about soccer, better known as football.
+We’re talking, of course, about football (soccer, to Americans).

 Where street fashion designers have been eager to adopt the styles and silhouettes of so many popular sports in the past, capitalizing on their preexisting familiarity and cultural cachet, football has never made it into that wardrobe.
 This wouldn’t be such a surprise were it not for the fact that football is, with an estimated three to three-and-a-half billion fans around the globe, the most popular sport in the world by a significant margin.
 Think about it: that’s just under half the people on Earth.

 Why is it, then, that a sport with such a colossal following hasn’t found its signature clothing styles embraced by mainstream urban fashion?
 The obvious answer is that, despite football ranking among the top sports for many countries right across the globe, Americans have never really held it in the same regard as their holy quadrangle of baseball, basketball, American football and (to a lesser extent) ice hockey.